drivendataorg/power-laws-optimization/README.md

 #### Code submission

 You are required to submit your code in order to be considered for a prize.
 To do so, you must create a `zip` archive containing ONLY the `assets` folder and the `battery_controller.py` file.
-These are the only components you my submit.
+These are the only components you may submit.
 Other folders and files will be ignored.
+Instructions for submitting are on the competition page.

 ## Structure of this repo